 Do I need a business license to sell on Etsy?

 Etsy is the gold standard for crafters looking to start an online business to sell their handmade goods.
-From jewelry to digital products to furniture and more, Etsy has become an eCommerce hotspot shoppers flock to to find unique items from artists worldwide.
+From jewelry to digital products to furniture and more, Etsy has become an eCommerce hotspot shoppers flock to find unique items from artists worldwide.
+Etsy is also a great way for early teens to earn some extra income by selling their creations.

 If you’re an entrepreneur looking into starting a business on Etsy, you might be wondering what you need to have in place to get started.
 Etsy has guidelines on what you need to know before you sell on their platform, but there are more pieces to put in place before you’re ready to open up shop.